pluma/jquery.modal/README.md

 ## modal.overlay

 Options used by the overlay.
-Most options will only take effect the next time the overlay is shown.

 ### showFn(callback)